informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 That is, we do a round trip of `tokA` starting and ending at `sovA` via `sovB` and `sovC`; and then we unwind the round trip.

-The following table shows the mappings between Sovereign native token and IBC denom trace for each scenario:
+The following table shows the mappings between Sovereign native tokens and IBC denom traces for each scenario:

 | source rollup | source channel | denom in `MsgTransfer` and denom in ICS20 packet | is target source? | native token on target |  ibc denom trace on target   |
 | :-----------: | :------------: | :----------------------------------------------: | :---------------: | :--------------------: | :--------------------------: |